 We incur two types of expenses: (1) operating expenses, consisting primarily of the advisory fee, and (2) leverage costs.
-On a percentage basis, operating expenses before leverage costs were an annualized 0.78 percent of average total assets for the 1st quarter 2011.
-While the contractual advisory fee is 0.95 percent of average monthly managed assets, the Adviser has agreed to waive an amount equal to 0.25 percent of average monthly managed assets for year 1 and 0.10 percent of average monthly managed assets for year 2 following the closing of the initial public offering.
+On a percentage basis, operating expenses before leverage costs were an annualized 0.78 percent of average total assets for the 2nd quarter 2011, unchanged as compared to the 1st quarter 2011.
+Advisory fees for the 2nd quarter 2011 increased 5.4 percent as compared to 1st quarter 2011 as a result of increased average managed assets for the quarter as discussed above.
+While the contractual advisory fee is 0.95 percent of average monthly managed assets, the Adviser has agreed to waive an amount equal to 0.25 percent of average monthly managed assets through July 27, 2011, 0.20 percent of average managed assets from July 28, 2011 through December 31, 2012, with further reductions in the fee waiver of 0.05 percent of average managed assets per calendar year through 2015.
+Other operating expenses increased approximately \$32,000 as compared to 1st quarter 2011, primarily as a result of an increase in insurance and estimated franchise expenses.

 Leverage costs consist of two major components: (1) the direct interest expense on our senior notes and short-term credit facility, and (2) distributions to preferred stockholders.
 Other leverage expenses include rating agency fees and commitment fees.
-Total leverage costs for DCF purposes were approximately \$3.3 million for the 1st quarter 2011, reflecting a full quarter of leverage expenses as we issued our leverage in October 2010.
+Total leverage costs for DCF purposes increased approximately \$82,000 as compared to the 1st quarter 2011.
+This change reflects increased utilization of our bank credit facility, the issuance of \$25 million of notes in mid May and fees associated with servicing our bank credit facility.

-The weighted average annual rate of our leverage at February 28, 2011 was 3.65 percent including balances on our bank credit facility which accrue interest at a variable rate equal to one-month LIBOR plus 1.25 percent.
+The weighted average annual rate of our leverage at May 31, 2011 was 3.77 percent including balances on our bank credit facility which accrue interest at a variable rate equal to one-month LIBOR plus 1.25 percent.
 Our weighted average rate may vary in future periods as a result of changes in LIBOR, the utilization of our credit facility, and as our leverage matures or is redeemed.
 Additional information on our leverage is included in the Liquidity and Capital Resources discussion below.